 Some of the top most popular and actively supported Linux Distributions of operating systems are below, for everyones need, which aims for simplicity and full control to the end user.
 Most installed Linux ditros of all time!

-Top Most Popular Linux Distributions, Versions of OS:
+Most Popular Linux Distributions, Versions of Free Linux OS:

 Here find some of the worlds most stable versions of Linux Distributions, available for free to download and can be installed on as many machines, as you like!